wikimedia/CommonsNotifier/README.md

 Old listfiles are saved to `logs/{discussion|speedy}.txt.<timestamp>`.

 ## Adding a new wiki
-Add its dbname to `wikis-enabled` in Git and make sure that all messages are localized by running `check-i18n.py`.
+* Add its dbname to `wikis-enabled` in Git.
+* Make sure that all messages are localized by running `check-i18n.py`.
+* Make sure that the bot account is present on the wiki.

 ## Configuration
 All settings are kept in `config.json`: